Zhyiar/univsuldataset/README.md

 values, attention level, meditation level, blinking strength, and signal quality level.

 All folder with I letter releveant to invisble mode.

+This dataset has been prepared by:
+Zhyar Rzgar K.Rostam
+Assist.
+Prof. Dr.Sozan A. Mahmmod